 4. The LMF notifies the gNBs within the positioning validity area(s) to reserve the SRS resources.

-NOTE: Step 4 may occur prior to any of steps 1 through 3.
+NOTE 1: Step 4 may occur prior to any of steps 1 through 3.

+NOTE 2: I-RNTI may be used to identify the SRS configuration(s) for the UE in the step 3 and 4, the receiving gNB uses it to identify the reserved SRS (pre-)configuration(s) when receives pre-configured SRS activation request in the RRCResumeRequest.